 EcoTypes Themes

-Place | Knowledge | Action | Going Deeper
+Place | Action | Knowledge | Going Deeper

 The three EcoTypes themes of Place, Knowledge, and Action are statistical summaries of all twelve EcoTypes axes.
 Each theme expresses a key difference found among thousands of responses to the EcoTypes survey.
-The most general ways our EcoTypes—our environmental worldviews—differ are thus related to Place, Knowledge, and Action.
+The most general ways our EcoTypes—our environmental frameworks—differ are thus related to Place, Knowledge, and Action.

 These differences are expressed via a key question underlying each theme, and theme attractors summarizing our divergent answers to this question.
 Theme poles are called attractors for theoretical reasons, more fully developed in the EcoTypes book: think of each as an attractive, common, yet only partial solution to the complex question posed by each theme.